elimirks/simpleHTTP/README.md

 Welcome.
-This is a very simple HTTP server written in perl... it is barely usable right now, but I will update it soon...
+This is a very simple HTTP server written in perl.
+The functionality is usable, but does not support preprocessing as well as some other important features.

 In case you want to use this...